 - Aged egg whites are just fresh egg whites left at room temperature in a bowl for 2 days.
 Doing so reduces the moisture content, thins the egg white, and allows the maximum volume to be achieved when they are whisked for the meringue.

-TIPS FOR BEATING EGG WHITE FOR ITALIAN MERINGUE
+HOW TO BEAT EGG WHITE FOR ITALIAN MERINGUE

 - Start whisking the egg whites on low speed when the sugar syrup reaches 100 degrees Celsius (212F).
 Increase the speed slowly until soft glossy peaks form.
 If you beat straight at full-speed it will whip faster but will lose volume faster too.
 Aim to reach soft peaks at the same time as when the sugar syrup reaches the right temperature.